augustoroman/sandwich/README.md

 On the other hand, sandwich DOES:

 * ...explicitly ensure that dependencies must be provided by enforcing that inputs to middleware are provided as return values of previous middleware.
-Failures occur at route creation rather than during an HTTP call.
+Failures occur at route creation rather than during an HTTP request.

 * ...special-case error return values and provide explicit, consolidated error handling in the middleware chain.